 barbuda land rights

-This land-rights legislation only applies to Barbuda, and not to Antigua; Antiguans are not entitled to free land here or on Antigua.
-Most Antiguans have had little interest in Barbuda so we believe they should not decide our future, and we contribute to the Antigua economy on an everyday basis when we are forced to make the $400+ flight to and from our sister island, for all our essential goods and services including medical treatment.
-Antiguan businesses benefit enormously from our regular spending, this was especially noticeable after Hurricane Irma, when most of the aid that was not consumed by ‘government expenses’ was channelled through Antiguan shops, businesses and organisations.
+This legislation only applies to Barbuda, and not to Antigua; Antiguans are not entitled to ‘free’ land here or on Antigua and after the ending of the trade in slaves, chose a different model.
+Many Antiguans have little understanding of Barbuda and should not decide our future; we contribute to the Antigua economy on an everyday basis when we are forced to make the $400+ flight to and from our sister island, for all our essential goods and services including medical treatment and Antiguan businesses benefit enormously from our regular spending there.
+This was especially noticeable after Hurricane Irma, when most of the aid that was not consumed by ‘government expenses’ was deliberately channelled through Antiguan shops, businesses and organisations.

-The Barbuda Land Act was a response to other historical attempts to undermine the long term security and identity of the people of Barbuda, and there have been many.
-Robert Vesco and the Knights of New Aragon, Ed Joiner, Dave Strickland and the Llamas, Bruce Rappaport and Allen Stanford in Antigua… poor leadership and failed projects that have left Antigua and Barbuda an economic backwater, prohibiting genuine positive development on Barbuda and dividing us politically.
-But Barbudans have always fought back – with litigation over many years, eventually preventing the Antiguan Labour Party Government under Lester Bird’s leadership from continuing to mine Barbuda sand and sell it for their own enrichment.
+The Barbuda Land Act was a response to other historical attempts to undermine the long term security and identity of the people of Barbuda, and there have been many crooks associated with various Antigua Government Ministers.
+Robert Vesco and the Knights of New Aragon, Ed Joiner, Dave Strickland and the sand-mining, Bruce Rappaport and more recently Allen Stanford.
+Poor leadership and failed projects have left Antigua and Barbuda a corrupt economic backwater, prohibiting genuine positive development on Barbuda and dividing us politically.
+But Barbudans have always fought back, with litigation over many years including eventually preventing the Antiguan Labour Party Government under Lester Bird’s leadership from continuing to mine Barbuda sand and sell it for their own enrichment.

-So, the sickening land-grab began immediately after Hurricane Irma, even before people were allowed to return home from evacuation in Antigua, as Gaston opportunistically pronounced Barbuda ‘uninhabitable’.
-A huge area of pristine wilderness was immediately bulldozed, to build an new airport for private jets in the immediate aftermath of a major disaster and soon after our precious wetlands at Palmetto Point were destroyed to build a golf course.
-Neither of these are currently functional.
+So the land-grab began immediately after Hurricane Irma, even before people were allowed to return home from evacuation in Antigua, as Gaston opportunistically pronounced to the world that Barbuda ‘uninhabitable’ and we were imbeciles.
+A huge area of pristine wilderness was immediately bulldozed to build an new airport for private jets in the immediate aftermath of this major disaster and soon after our wetlands at Palmetto Point were destroyed to build a golf course.

-John McDonald QC worked with Sir Hilbourne Frank to represent Barbudans in their struggle for land rights throughout this time, and in consultation with local people drafted the Land Act.
-And now GLAN are also involved in the struggle – we have many supporters around the world – so we start the same story again, as these and other attempts to take Barbuda land are challenged in the courts.
+The late John McDonald QC worked with Sir Hilbourne Frank to represent Barbudans in their struggle for land rights throughout this time, and in consultation with local people drafted the Land Act.
+And now GLAN are also involved in the struggle as we have many supporters around the world.
+So we start the same old story again as these and other attempts to take Barbuda land and give it away to foreigners are challenged in the courts.

 In spite of this many people of different nationalities live and work happily and have families here on Barbuda; Syrian, French, Italian, English, American, and Caribbean nationals from Dominica, Guyana, Jamaica, Dominican Republic, Cuba and more.
 Non- Barbudans can easily and cheaply lease land from a Barbudan resident or from the Council, according to the procedures that were listed in the Land Act, and many do.
 As a result Barbudans have a unique opportunity to enrich their lives through leasing or renting out a house or a business as is common in other parts of the world.
 The promotion of leases as a constructive way forward to develop Barbuda land without losing it forever has been continually and systematically ignored by Antiguan Government ministers over the years, coupled with missed opportunities to establish a port of entry, find small scale sustainable tourism projects that employ local people, and pressurise the appalling Antiguan banking system to recognise Barbudan land-rights as title deeds and assist us with loans to facilitate development.
 We are a beautiful twin island state, there is no need for conflict.